Michiel-VE/F1/README.md

 # F1 Stats App

 Hey there!
-Thank for checking out my Github repo
+Thanks for checking out my Github repo

 ## What is the app?